clivelo/clivelo.github.io/_posts/2023-01-09-the-fundamentals-of-oop-in-python.md

 ```

 ## Constructor
-Now that we have declared a `Student` class and instantiated three students, we want the students to have the following attributes: name, age, and major.
-Importantly, we want these attributes to be initialized in the beginning.
-Here is where we would use a constructor.
+Now that we have declared a `Student` class and instantiated three students, we want the students to have the following attributes: `name`, `age`, and `major`.
+Importantly, we want these attributes to be initialized **from the beginning**.
+Here is where we would use a **constructor**.

 A constructor is a method that gets called **automatically** right when an object is instantiated.
-To call the constructor method, we have to define the `__init__()` method in the class.
+In Python, to define the constructor, we would define the `__init__()` method inside the class.

- To define the attributes right at the start, we need to declare the `__init__()` method with the attributes as arguments and include those arguments when instantiating the students.
-We will also need the `self` keyword as the first argument of the method, which will be explained later.
+To pass in the `name`, `age`, and `major` attributes right from the start, our `__init__()` method will need to accept these variables as arguments.
+Also, we have to include those variables when instantiating an object.
+Note below that we added a `self` variable as the first argument of the `__init__()` method, this will be explained in the next section.
 Now, the students finally have some attributes!

 ```python
 class Student: